heimdal/heimdal/lib/asn1/README-X681.md

     - The `&id` field is a fixed-type value field (intended to name the type of members linked to the `&AssertionType` field).

-No `Attribute`s in PKIX specify matching rules, so we really don't need support for object nor object set fields.
+No `Attribute`s in PKIX (at least RFC 5912) specify matching rules, so we really don't need support for object nor object set fields.

 Because
  - no objects in object sets of `EXTENSION` in PKIX specify "criticality",